AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-01-0.md

 - In native PDF output, the `abbreviated-form` element displays the `glossterm` instead of the designated `glossSurfaceForm` or `glossAcronym` when linked to a glossary key or content key.
 (GUIDES-26393)
 - For Native PDF output, the `<alt>` element for images is ignored, preventing alternate text from being applied for accessibility.
 (GUIDES-29087)
 - When downloading temporary files for a map with a baseline during publishing for a preset, the `metadata.xml` file incorrectly references the `versionPath` instead of the `dampath`.(GUIDES-29815)
+- When creating or editing a topic that includes a citation, if the Author field is empty in the citation dialog, the PDF is not generated.
+(GUIDES-37934)
 - GUIDES-31752 - shubham

 ## Platform